RESULTS & REPORTS (Click a fixture to expand)

 The SIAB Schools International is an annual event for the Inter (U17) Boys/Girls age group alone.
 Every year the team is picked using one criteria; whoever finishes in first and second place at the English Schools Championships.

-Going in to the English Schools Championships, the UK rankings placed Toby Conibear in third place and the recent form guide suggested a bronze medal was realistic, so qualification for SIAB seemed unlikely.
+Going in to the English Schools Championships, Toby Conibear was in third position in the UK rankings and the recent form guide suggested a bronze medal was the most likely outcome, so qualification for SIAB seemed an unlikely possibility.
 Knowing this, Toby made plans to travel to Holland with the Brimsham Green School orchestra for a performance.

 However, not everything in life is predictable and things got turned on their head when the odds-on favourite to win English Schools didn’t record a distance in the first three rounds.
 Gifting Toby a silver medal (and an England vest!).